obviyus/SuperSeriousBot/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
+## Report bugs using GitHub's [issues](https://github.com/briandk/transcriptase-atom/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!